Hogs and Moose Meet Again on a Giveaway Saturday

 March Has Come and Gone

 Looking ahead to next week, the Milwaukee Admirals come back to town on Tuesday, March 29.
-The IceHogs are 23-20-3-1 against the Central Division this season and hold a 2-2-0 record against the Moose, 3-4-3-0 record against the Wild and 6-3-1-0 record against the Admirals.
+The IceHogs hold a 2-2-0 record against the Moose and 6-3-1-0 record against the Admirals.
 After these last games to close out March, the IceHogs will head out west and play six-straight contests against the Pacific Division: at Tucson Apr.
 1-2, at Henderson Apr.
 4-5 and vs. Tucson Apr.
 9-10.

 Game Notes, Rosters and Information